 2 God’s utterances include harsh words, and gentle and considerate words, as well as some revelatory words that are not in line with human wishes.
 If you look only at the revelatory words, you might feel that God is rather stern.
 If you look only at the gentle words, you might feel that God is not very authoritative.
 You therefore should not take them out of context; rather, look at them from every angle.
 Sometimes God speaks from a gentle and compassionate perspective, and then people see His love for mankind; sometimes He speaks from a very strict perspective, and then people see the disposition of His that will tolerate no offense.
 Man is deplorably filthy, and is not worthy of seeing God’s face or of coming before Him.
 That people are now allowed to come before Him is purely by His grace.

 3 God’s wisdom can be seen from the way He works and in the significance of His work.
 People can still see these things in God’s words, even without any direct contact from Him.
 When someone who genuinely knows God comes into contact with Christ, his encounter with Christ can correspond with his existing knowledge of God; however, when someone who has only a theoretical understanding encounters God, he cannot see the correlation.
 The truth of the incarnation is the most profound of mysteries; it is difficult to fathom.
 Sum up God’s words on the mystery of the incarnation, look at them from all angles, and then pray together, ponder, and fellowship further on this aspect of the truth.
 In doing so, you will be able to gain the enlightenment of the Holy Spirit and come to understand.
 Because humans have no chance of having direct contact with God, they must rely on this kind of experience to feel their way through and enter a little bit at a time in order to attain true knowledge of God.

-Adapted from “How to Know God Incarnate” in The Discourses of Christ of the Last Days
+Adapted from The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+Part Three